anuar19/translator-epp/README.md

 This is a personal project translation project.
-The purpose to automate the translation for ease of doing peoduct demo.
+The purpose to automate the translation for ease of doing product demo.
 The translation is literal and has not been validated against the context of the content.

 I am using Microsoft Translator API for this purpose.